felipefialho/css-components/README.md

 Pure CSS Components
 =========

-A repository of components development in CSS only, no Javascript.
+A set of common UI Components using the power of CSS.

 [View the project](http://www.felipefialho.com/css-components)